jorinmejia/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

     public virtual async Task<Response<BulkRegistryOperationResult>> CreateIdentitiesAsync(IEnumerable<DeviceIdentity> deviceIdentities, CancellationToken cancellationToken = default)

     /// <summary>
+    /// Create multiple devices.
+A maximum of 100 creations can be done per call, and each device identity must be unique.
+For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
+    /// </summary>
+    /// <param name="deviceIdentities">The devices to create.</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
+    /// <returns>The result of the bulk operation.</returns>
+    public virtual Response<BulkRegistryOperationResult> CreateIdentities(IEnumerable<DeviceIdentity> deviceIdentities, CancellationToken cancellationToken = default)

+    /// <summary>
-    /// Update multiple device identities.
+    /// Update multiple devices.
 A maximum of 100 updates can be done per call, and each operation must be done on a different identity.
 For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
     /// </summary>
     /// <param name="deviceIdentities">The devices to update.</param>
-    /// <param name="force">If true, the devices will be updated even if their ETag is out of date.
-    /// If false, each device will only be updated if its ETag is up to date.</param>
+    /// <param name="precondition">Perform these operations only on this condition.</param>
     /// <param name="cancellationToken">The cancellation token.</param>
     /// <returns>The result of the bulk operation.</returns>
-    public virtual async Task<Response<BulkRegistryOperationResult>> UpdateIdentiesAsync(IEnumerable<DeviceIdentity> deviceIdentities, bool force, CancellationToken cancellationToken = default)
+    public virtual async Task<Response<BulkRegistryOperationResult>> UpdateIdentiesAsync(IEnumerable<DeviceIdentity> deviceIdentities, BulkIfMatchPrecondition precondition, CancellationToken cancellationToken = default)

     /// <summary>
+    /// Update multiple devices.
+A maximum of 100 updates can be done per call, and each operation must be done on a different identity.
+For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
+    /// </summary>
+    /// <param name="deviceIdentities">The devices to update.</param>
+    /// <param name="precondition">The condition for which each operation will execute.</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
+    /// <returns>The result of the bulk operation.</returns>
+    public virtual Response<BulkRegistryOperationResult> UpdateIdenties(IEnumerable<DeviceIdentity> deviceIdentities, BulkIfMatchPrecondition precondition, CancellationToken cancellationToken = default)

+    /// <summary>
-    /// Delete multiple device identities.
+    /// Delete multiple devices.
 A maximum of 100 deletions can be done per call.
 For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
     /// </summary>
     /// <param name="deviceIdentities">The devices to delete.</param>
-    /// <param name="force">If true, the devices will be deleted even if their ETag is out of date.
-    /// If false, each device will only be deleted if its ETag is up to date.</param>
+    /// <param name="precondition">The condition for which each operation will execute.</param>
     /// <param name="cancellationToken">The cancellation token.</param>
     /// <returns>The result of the bulk deletion.</returns>
-    public virtual async Task<Response<BulkRegistryOperationResult>> DeleteIdentitiesAsync(IEnumerable<DeviceIdentity> deviceIdentities, bool force, CancellationToken cancellationToken = default)
+    public virtual async Task<Response<BulkRegistryOperationResult>> DeleteIdentitiesAsync(IEnumerable<DeviceIdentity> deviceIdentities, BulkIfMatchPrecondition precondition, CancellationToken cancellationToken = default)

+    /// <summary>
+    /// Delete multiple devices.
+A maximum of 100 deletions can be done per call.
+For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
+    /// </summary>
+    /// <param name="deviceIdentities">The devices to delete.</param>
+    /// <param name="precondition">The condition for which each operation will execute.</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
+    /// <returns>The result of the bulk deletion.</returns>
+    public virtual Response<BulkRegistryOperationResult> DeleteIdentities(IEnumerable<DeviceIdentity> deviceIdentities, BulkIfMatchPrecondition precondition, CancellationToken cancellationToken = default)

     /// <summary>
     /// List a set of device twins.